 In the 1920s the first council houses were built in Leeds.
 More were built in the 1930s.
 In 1925 St James Hospital was founded.
 In 1933 Leeds Civic Hall was built.

 During the Second World War, 77 people in Leeds were killed by bombs, and 197 buildings were destroyed.

 In the early 20th century the main industries in Leeds were engineering (such as making tram rails) and tailoring, with companies like Hepworth’s and Montague Burtons.
 But during the century the importance of manufacturing industry declined.
 Instead, service industries grew rapidly.
 In 1951 55% of the workforce was employed in manufacturing.
 By 1973 it had fallen to less than 35%.
 Many people in Leeds worked in banking, insurance, pubs, and hotels.

 Leeds city council was itself a major employer.
 In 1946 it employed 19,000 people.
 Thirty years later the figure had risen to 35,000.

-In the late 20th-century tourism became a major employer in Leeds.
+In the late 20th century tourism became a major employer in Leeds.
 Leeds Playhouse opened in 1970.
-(It moved to a new building in 1989).
+(It moved to a new building in 1990).
 The Royal Armouries Museum opened in 1995.
 The Thackray Medical Museum followed in 1997.

 In the 21st century, Leeds continued to flourish.
 Millennium Square opened in 2000 and a new Leeds City Museum opened in 2008.
-In 2020 the population of Leeds was 780,000.
+Trinity Leeds opened in 2013.
+In 2022 the population of Leeds was 812,000.